railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_use_case.rst

 because they both contain demonstration data.

-Start the database creation process from the :guilabel:`Welcome` page by clicking :guilabel:`Databases` and then completing the following fields on the :guilabel:`Create Database` form, as shown in :ref:`fig-oech03`:
+Start the database creation process from the :guilabel:`Welcome` page by clicking :guilabel:`Manage Databases` and then completing the following fields on the :guilabel:`Create Database` form, as shown in :ref:`fig-oech03`:

 *  :guilabel:`Super admin password` : by default it is \ ``admin`` \, if you or your system administrator have not changed it,